Sakthi (2011 film)

-Shakti is a 2011 Indian Telugu-language fantasy action film directed by Meher Ramesh.
+Sakthi is a 2011 Indian Telugu-language fantasy action film directed by Meher Ramesh.
 The film stars N. T. Rama Rao Jr. alongside Ileana D'Cruz, Prabhu, Manjari Phadnis, S. P. Balasubramanyam, Vidyut Jammwal, Pooja Bedi, Jackie Shroff, Sonu Sood and Nassar.
 The film was produced by C. Aswani Dutt under Vyjayanthi Movies.
 Mani Sharma composed the soundtrack.

-The film follows Shakti (N. T. Rama Rao Jr.), a tourist guide who falls for Aishwarya (Ileana D'Cruz), as they evade Faqtooni's relentless pursuit of a powerful gem unknowingly carried by Aishwarya.
+The film follows Sakthi (N. T. Rama Rao Jr.), a tourist guide who falls for Aishwarya (Ileana D'Cruz), as they evade Faqtooni's relentless pursuit of a powerful gem unknowingly carried by Aishwarya.

-Shakthi was released on 1 April 2011 and opened on more than 7000 screens worldwide.
+Sakthi was released on 1 April 2011 and opened on more than 7000 screens worldwide.
 It was heavily panned by critics and audiences alike, who criticised the film's screenplay for its illogical plot points and overall execution, ultimately becoming a box office disaster.

 Plot

 Faqtooni, the wife of Egyptian King Mukhtar, sends her youngest son Bashim to India to retrieve a magical gem and weapon to avenge her husband's death.
 Aishwarya, the daughter of government minister Mahadevaraya—who, as a descendant of a royal family, is also the custodian of the gem—sneaks away from her home to travel to Jaipur with her friends.
 Unbeknownst to Aishwarya, she packs the magical gem in her bag.
 Aishwarya and her friends meet Sakthi, who acts as their tour guide after they are assaulted by a group of men.
 While Aishwarya is in Jaipur, Mahadevaraya offers his old friend, Jackie the Great, his entire wealth for the magical weapon, which he came to possess by killing his father.
 Jackie declines Mahadevaraya's offer.

 Later, in Kashmir, Aishwarya is kidnapped by Bashim's henchmen.
 Sakthi rescues her, but Bashim follows them to Hardiwar, where Sakthi discovers the magical gem while swimming in the Ganges.
 While leaving the city, Aishwarya proposes to Sakthi, but he declines.
 Sakthi then captures Bashim following a shootout with him and his henchmen.
 Faqtooni attempts to purchase the magical weapon from Jackie, who demands a large sum.
 Sakthi reveals that he has been serving undercover to protect Aishwarya, as she was the target of a terrorist group.
 Faqtooni sends her older son, Raakha, to India to rescue Bashim.